slbailey/Retrovue/docs/developer/database-schema.md

 ### **Schema Management Methodology**

-Retrovue uses a **schema-first approach** with no migration framework:
+RetroVue uses a **schema-first approach** with no migration framework:

 - **Single Source of Truth**: `sql/retrovue_schema_v1.2.sql` is the authoritative schema
 - **No Migrations**: Schema changes are made directly to the SQL file